hekmon/malradar/README.md

   * `minimum_score`: any anime processed must have at least this score to not be eliminated during the pre notification process
   * `user_to_check_against`: your MAL user.
 If not empty it will be used to discard any animes already in your list.
 Particularly usefull for the first run when you have specified a big number of seasons to scan (`nb_of_seasons_to_scrape`) and have not deactivate the initial scan notifications (`notify_on_first_run`).
   * `blacklists`
     * `genres`: if a candidate anime has one or several of these genres, it will be discarded.
-MALRadar will maintains a list of encountered genres at `/var/lib/malradar/encountered_genres.json` or you can find them [here](https://myanimelist.net/anime.php).
+MALRadar will maintain a list of encountered genres at `/var/lib/malradar/encountered_genres.json` or you can find them [here](https://myanimelist.net/anime.php).
     * `types`: if a candidate anime has its type within this list, it will be discarded.
-MALRadar will maintains a list of encountered types at `/var/lib/malradar/encountered_types.json`.
+MALRadar will maintain a list of encountered types at `/var/lib/malradar/encountered_types.json`.
   * `initialization`: allow to configure the behavior of MALRadar during first scan
     * `nb_of_seasons_to_scrape`: MALRadar will always start its initial scan for the current season (understand season as 'Summer 2020').
 Then it will continue backwards until this number of seasons scanned is reached.
 High numbers will increase the initial scan duration.
-    * `notify_on_first_run`: MALRadar collect already finished animes during the initial scan too.
+    * `notify_on_first_run`: MALRadar collects already finished animes during the initial scan too.
 With this parameter you will be notified of all finished animes which pass your processing rules that have aired during the time span configured by `nb_of_seasons_to_scrape`.
 Usage of the complementary `user_to_check_against` is highly recommended to avoid a notifications flood on the first scan of animes you already know.
 * `pushover`
   * `user_key`: the user key you written down earlier
   * `application_key`: the application API key you written down earlier